tdesc/docs/1.0/docs/start/polymer-starter-kit-tutorial.md

        cd proj

-#.
-Initialize a Git repository.
+5. Initialize a Git repository.

        git init

-#.
-Download the [latest PSK release][psk latest release url] and copy-paste
-   all of the files into your directory.
+6. Download the [latest PSK release][psk latest release url] and copy-paste all of the files into your directory.

    [//]: # (if you copy-paste, you're going to miss all the dot files...)

    [//]: # provide link to Git-based workflow

-#.
-Add and commit all of the files.
+7. Add and commit all of the files.

        git add .

        git commit -m "Add PSK vX.X.X files."

-#.
-OK.
-The PSK source code is now in your repository.
-Next, install all
-   of the dependencies.
+8. The PSK source code is now in your repository.
+Next, install all of the dependencies.

        npm install

        bower install

-#.
-Build the project.
+9. Build the project.

        grunt build

-#.
-Run the project on your local host.
+10. Run the project on your local host.

        grunt serve

-#.
-Open a browser and view the site at the URL below.
+11. Open a browser and view the site at the URL below.

        localhost:8080